dannagle/ragatron/README.md

 ### Todo

-- Expand to support other games
+- Expand to support more games
 - Auto-detect the HTML5 binary joins (currently hard-coded).
 - This project is currently accepting pull requests of XML expansions.